Sobre

 Implementação

-Exemplo de código com Placa ESP32
+Exemplo de código com ESP32

 Fonte: 1 (com adaptação do código arduino para ESP32 pelo modelo OpenAI O1)